ECO Vision 2025 envisages increased intra and inter-regional trade

 In the energy sector, the document stated that the energy demand

-would grow in pace with the socio economic development of ECO member countries, requiring adequate, efficient, equitable and affordable
+would grow in pace with the socio economic development of ECO member countries, requiring adequate, efficient, equitable and affordable provision of energy resources and services.
+In that connection it was imperative to develop and consolidate common efforts to ensure regional energy sustainability and resilience, in line with the Global Sustainable Development Goals and in coherence with other energy related activities and projections envisaged in this Vision.

 It was also decided to put a supportive policy environment which

-of all stakeholders from public and private sectors.
+should include, among others, broad political consensus and involvement of all stakeholders from public and private sectors.
 Identification of energy mix is the independent decision of countries according to their national circumstances and priorities, it noted.

-The Vision 2025 envisioned harmonizing and alignment towards regional power / electricity market within the ECO region for harnessing benefits

-of larger integrated systems.
+The Vision 2025 envisioned harmonizing and alignment towards regional power / electricity market within the ECO region for harnessing benefits of larger integrated systems.
 Energy trade, production, consumption and transit patterns will be enhanced, enhanced policy coherence for mainstreaming objectives of the SDGs and “UN sustainable energy for all” would be encouraged and ECO member countries would be encouraged for deployment of environmental friendly energy technologies in order to mitigate adverse environmental footprints of the energy transfer and

 trade.
 The ECO countries, under the Vision, would be encouraged for